docker/build-push-action/README.md

 done directly by buildkit.
 The git reference will be based on the [event that triggered your workflow](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) and will result in the following context: `https://github.com/<owner>/<repo>.git#<ref>`.

-Be careful because **any file mutation in the steps that precede the build step will be ignored** since the context is based on the git reference.
+Be careful because **any file mutation in the steps that precede the build step will be ignored, including processing of the `.dockerignore` file** since the context is based on the git reference.
 However, you can use the [Path context](#path-context) using the [`context` input](#inputs) alongside the [`actions/checkout`](https://github.com/actions/checkout/) action to remove this restriction.